CRBS/Panfish/design/TechnicalSpec.md

 for each cluster.
 The cluster specific properties will be prefixed with the queue matching the cluster the jobs should run on.
 In the above case **gordon_shadow.q** is the shadow queue for the **Gordon** cluster.
-Another way of saying this is the last seven properties will be in this format with **QUEUE** to be replaced by the name of the shadow queue:
+Another way of saying this is the last seven properties will be in this format with **CLUSTER** to be replaced by the name of the shadow queue:

     # These properties are queue specific and will need to
     # be configured for each queue
-    QUEUE.host=
+    CLUSTER.host=
-    QUEUE.basedir=
+    CLUSTER.basedir=
-    QUEUE.panfishsubmit=
+    CLUSTER.panfishsubmit=
-    QUEUE.panfishstat=
+    CLUSTER.panfishstat=
-    QUEUE.run.job.script=
+    CLUSTER.run.job.script=
-    QUEUE.scratch=
+    CLUSTER.scratch=
-    QUEUE.line.wait=
+    CLUSTER.line.wait=
-    QUEUE.land.max.retries=
+    CLUSTER.land.max.retries=
-    QUEUE.land.wait=
+    CLUSTER.land.wait=
-    QUEUE.land.rsync.timeout=180
+    CLUSTER.land.rsync.timeout=180
-    QUEUE.land.rsync.contimeout=100
+    CLUSTER.land.rsync.contimeout=100

 Here is a breakdown of each **global** property:

-* **queue.list**
+* **cluster.list**
-    This parameter lists all of the shadow queues configured for panfish.
+    This parameter lists all of the clusters/queues configured for panfish.
 The **cast** and **land** commands can optionally have the clusters omitted in which case the data is pushed or pulled from all of the clusters in this list.
 The list should be comma delimited ideally with no spaces in